latchbio/latch/docs/source/getting_started/authoring_your_workflow.md

 workdir /root
 ```

-For more information on how to configure your environment for other use cases, such as R or conda, see the [defining environment](../basics/defining_environment.md) section.
+See the [Workflow Environment] page(../basics/defining_environment.md) for further information configuring the environment for other use dependencies such as R or Conda.

 ## 5. Customize user interface
 There are two pages that you can customize: the **About** page for your workflow and a **Parameters** page for workflow input parameters.